jake-knerr/cogent/README.md

 Child components can read or update state used higher up in the component hierarchy, but the notification of the state change should flow downwards to each interested component in a top-down manner.
 This ensures that parent components react to changes before their children.

-#### Child components can "lift state up" and trigger notifications in parent components by calling callbacks passed to them or by using a global singleton "lift" service.
+#### Child components can mutate state managed higher up in the component hierachy calling callbacks passed to them by parent components or by using a global singleton "lift" service.

-A lift service could be available to all components and provide a way to read state, update state, and send update notifications in a downward manner.
-The service may also be used to hang behavior that is shared by multiple components.
-See below for more information.
+This is referred to as "lifting state up".
+See below for more information on a lift service.

 ### API